Oliwa: Modern history

 In 1910 Oliva celebrated the 250th anniversary of the Treaty of Oliva.
 In 1911 a Catholic school was established at today's Cistercians' Street.
 The surrounding forest was enriched by a botanical garden in 1912.
 In 1913 another railway line was added, joining Oliva with the Kashubian town of Kościerzyna.
 After World War I and on the basis of the Treaty of Versailles the Free City of Danzig was established on November 15, 1920 under the protectorate of the League of Nations and Poland.
 The borders of the free city included Oliva; a part of the parish was however in Poland.
 In 1922, the former abbey church became a cathedral of a newly established Catholic diocese.

 In 1921 Herbert Creutzburg was nominated as the mayor of Oliva.
 His term was disastrous.
 He wanted to open a casino styled on the Sopot casino (by then Sopot was a renowned seaside spa).
 He ruined the city funds and the losses amounted to 400,000 guilders.
 The losses were paid up by the city of Danzig which sped up the incorporation of Oliva by Danzig on July 1, 1926.
 The remainder of the twenties brought a lot of prosperity.
 A paint factory "Daol" and a chocolate factory "Anglas" were established.
 These still exist today, although under different names.
 The world-renowned Dr.Oetker company also established a factory in Oliva in the twenties.
 In 1926 a small Zoo and fur farm were established.
 The Zoo is today one of the largest in Poland.
 The most important event of 1926 were however the celebrations of the 750th anniversary of Oliwa.
 In 1927, a municipal museum was established at the monastery.

 In the thirties the National-Socialist NSDAP was gaining strength in the free city.
 In 1930 the party numbered 500 in Danzig.
 In 1932 when Adolf Hitler made a stopover at the Zaspa airport he was greeted by 10,000 NSDAP members.
 In 1939 the square in front of the (then recently upgraded) Oliva cathedral was paved with granite slabs and was frequently used as a drill terrain for the Hitlerjugend.
 On August 23, 1939 Albert Forster was named head of state and took full control of the free city.
 A week later World War II started when the German cruiser Schleswig-Holstein attacked a small outpost on the Westerplatte.
 Polish activists including priests were arrested by the Germans who took over all the important control points and marched into Poland.
-Freie Stadt Danzig with Oliva, together with the Polish Pomeranian Voivodeship were annexed by Nazi Germany as Reichsgau Danzig-Westpreussen.
+Freie Stadt Danzig with Oliva, together with the Polish Pomeranian Voivodeship were annexed by Nazi Germany as Reichsgau Danzig-Westpreußen.